 Embarrassing photo contest

 Every hen has to bring along an embarrassing photo of the bride-to-be – it’s her job to decide which photo belongs to who!
 This is a great way of bringing up fun memories – or embarrassing memories, of course.
 Bonus points if you can find some teenage pictures of the bride rocking some, ahem, interesting outfit choices.
 She actually wore what?!

 Pass the parcel

 This is the storytelling game you used to play at sleepovers, when a piece of paper is passed around and everyone writes part of a story, folding the page over as they go along.
 The finished tale will hopefully be hilarious when it’s read aloud by the bride.
-Here’s the classic consequences structure: Boy’s name/girl’s name/they met at/he said/ she said/and the consequence was.
+Here’s the classic consequences structure: First person’s name/second person’s name/they met at/he/she said/ she/he said/and the consequence was.